-The accompanying consolidated financial statements include the accounts of the University of Colorado Foundation and the University of Colorado UK Foundation Limited (UCUK) because the University of Colorado Foundation has both control of and an economic interest in UCUK.
+The accompanying consolidated financial statements include the accounts of the Foundation and the University of Colorado UK Foundation Limited (UCUK) because the Foundation has both control of and an economic interest in UCUK.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 Collectively, these consolidated entities are hereinafter referred to as the "Foundation" unless otherwise noted.

 UCUK, a charitable company limited by shares, was formed under the laws of England and Wales and incorporated on February 25, 2010.
 The Foundation is UCUK's sole shareholder.
 UCUK's purpose is to advance and promote education for the public benefit, in particular for any educational and charitable purposes connected with the University, its affiliates, and its past and present students and staff.
 UCUK owns property in London for the use of the university faculty and graduate students who are conducting scholarly research in the United Kingdom.
-UCUK's net assets at June 30, 2022 and 2021 were \$1,052,857 and \$1,102,222, respectively.
+UCUK's net assets at June 30, 2023 and 2022 were \$1,008,532 and \$1,052,857, respectively.